gmtfonseca/quantifico/README.md

 # Quantifico (Work in progress)

-Quantifico is a Web Application, more specifically, a Single Page Application, designed to grant the user valuable insights on their company.
-The data is presented in a visual manner through multiple kinds of plots, making them extremely simple to digest.
+Quantifico is an app designed to grant the user valuable insights on their company.
+The data is presented in a visual manner through multiple kinds of plots, making it extremely simple to digest.
+There are currently a Mobile and Web client, both are still in development.

-## Getting Started

-To get the project running, you will need to access both **client** and **server** folders and follow the **README** steps.
-It's important to note that you will need a local MongoDB process running.

-## Disclaimer

-This is not the official development repository, this repo is only used for potfolio presentation.

 ## Built Mainly With